-Applicants to the Doctorate in Physical Therapy degree should hold a baccalaureate degree from an accredited U.S. college or university or university abroad which is recognized by the Ministry of Education in the home country.
+Applicants to the Doctorate in Physical Therapy degree should hold a baccalaureate degree from a regionally accredited U.S. college or university or university abroad which is recognized by the Ministry of Education in the home country.

-The following courses are required prior to application (or in process at the time of application-see below):
+The following courses are required prior to application (or in process at the time of applicationsee below):

-Biology I semester

-Chemistry 2 semesters

-Exercise Physiology I semester

-Anatomy I semester

-Physiology I semester

-Physics 2 semesters

-Psychology 2 semesters

-Statistics I semester
+Biology with a lab 1 semester Chemistry with a lab 2 semesters Exercise Physiology 1 semester Anatomy with a lab 1 semester Physiology with a lab 1 semester Physics with a lab 2 semesters Psychology 2 semesters Statistics 1 semester

-All courses must have been completed within the past ten consecutive years.
-These prerequisite courses must be have been graded and may not have been completed on a pass/fail basis or audited.
+All courses must have been completed within ten consecutive years prior to the application deadline.
+These prerequisite courses must have been graded and may not have been completed on a pass/fail basis or audited.
 CLEP and AP (Advanced Placement) scores are not accepted in lieu of these courses.
-Combined courses in Anatomy and Physiology (A/P) are acceptable.
-Two semesters are required.
+Two courses in Anatomy and Physiology (A/P) courses with labs do meet the one semester of Anatomy and one semester of Physiology requirement.
 Only two of the prerequisite courses may be outstanding by the application deadline.

-A minimum grade point average of 3.0 in the science prerequisite courses is required for application review.
-Students enrolled in quarter or trimester systems may need to complete/submit grades for multiple terms to equate to a semester.
+A minimum grade point average of 3.0 in the science prerequisite courses and minimum of a B- in the psychology and statistics prerequisite courses is required for application review.
+Students enrolled in quarter or trimester systems need to submit grades to be recalculated on a semester basis.
+They will be notified if this computation indicates that they have completed sufficient coursework in these areas or need additional course credits to satisfy semester course requirements.

 If applicants have questions about whether a particular course meets our requirements, they should contact the Office of Admissions at the School for Health Studies, 617-521-2605.
 If admitted, the student must submit an official transcript for the missing courses as soon as possible and before the end of June.
 Transcripts for students taking courses or graduating in May may not arrive at Simmons until July.
 Thus, to expedite enrollment, students should send a copy of their grade reports or a statement on letterhead stationery from each professor indicating the grade earned.
 Final official transcripts will be required in order to finalize the admissions process.
+This must be received by the SHS Admissions Department to prior to the beginning of classes in the DPT Program.